 The Director of Advising assigns faculty advisors for new students based on the academic interests noted on the Advisor Information Form, taking into account current advising loads, planned sabbaticals, and other factors.
 While your initial advisor may not be in your intended major, you can be assured that you will get good advice on planning your studies and adjusting to college life.
 By the spring of the sophomore year, you will declare a major and select an advisor in your major department, who will guide you the rest of the way to graduation.

-The name of your advisor will appear in your Voyager account under Academic History later in the summer after advising assignments are complete.
+The name of your advisor will appear in your Voyager account under "View Your Program Information & Academic History" later in the summer after advising assignments are complete.

 Meeting with Your Academic Advisor

-During Welcome Week, you will meet your advisor at the Advising Luncheon and learn more about the role your advisor will play as well as your own responsibilities in the advising relationship.
+During Welcome Week, you will meet your advisor and learn more about the role your advisor will play as well as your own responsibilities in the advising relationship.
 You will also schedule an individual advising appointment for later in the week.

 At the advising appointment, you and your advisor will discuss your responses on the Advisor Information Form, review your registration choices for the fall term (if you pre-registered), make course selections for the winter and spring terms, and address any questions you have as you begin the exciting experience of a liberal education.
 You will check in with your advisor again in the middle of fall term and throughout the year to assess your progress, make changes to your plans or schedule, or connect with other university resources.